Business Immigration

 Don't panic, but act fast.
 Here's a step-by-step response plan:

-1. Stop Driving: Avoid risks immediately.
-Use alternatives like Uber, Bolt, or Portugal's efficient metro/bus systems in cities like Lisbon and Porto.
+1. Stop Driving Immediately: Avoid risks right away.
+Rely on alternatives like Uber, Bolt, or Portugal's efficient metro/bus systems in cities like Lisbon and Porto.

 3. If Renewal Isn't Feasible: Apply for a new Portuguese license from scratch via IMT.
 This involves: